COVID-19 Coverage in Rhode Island

 • COVID-19 treatment and COVID-19 related telemedicine

-• In network: Member cost sharing applies
+• In network: Member cost sharing applies2

 • Prior authorization